jmorvay/Frinx-docs/FRINX_ODL_Distribution/Boron/Troubleshooting_Guide/troubleshooting_guide.md

 Provision a VM and set the controller start-up to use a small heap.
 Edit the bin/karaf file by increasing the heap space, the -Xmx setting,

 **Objective of test:**
-Verify the Frinx ODL controller will start.
+Verify the FRINX ODL controller will start.

 **Correction Steps:**
 For normal use the recommended resources are: